Consulate General of France, Atlanta: Location

 Previously located in the Prominence in Buckhead building, the Consulate General of France in Atlanta moved to the 5th floor of Buckhead Towers at Lenox Square in Buckhead on May 17, 2010.
 The building can be found at the intersection of Lenox Road and E. Paces Ferry Road NE, behind Lenox Mall and adjacent to the J.W.
 Marriott Hotel.

 The space was inaugurated on June 30, 2010 as the "Maison de France" complex.
 At that time, it also included the French-American Chamber of Commerce of Atlanta, the French Trade Commission-Ubifrance, and the Atlanta-Accueil association.
 As of summer 2021, the space is exclusively occupied by the Consulate.

-Past and present Consul Generals
+Past and present Consuls General

 The first French Consul arrived in Atlanta in 1989, and as of 2022, there have been ten French Consuls: